Promotion of the Humanities Federal/State Partnership

 Regulations, Guidelines and Literature

 445 CFR 1100 and 1105.
-Information about the National Endowment for the Humanities and program guidelines are available online at http://www.neh.gov/ or upon request from the National Endowment for the Humanities, Washington, DC 20506.
-Available from the Superintendent of Documents, U.S. Government Printing Office, Washington, DC 20402, is the Endowment's official publication, "Humanities" by subscription (6 issues annually, $24.00 domestic, $30.00 foreign).
-Addresses and phone numbers for the 56 State humanities councils are available from Federal/State Partnership, NEH, Washington, DC 20506, and from the NEH web site, http://www.neh.gov/about/state-humanities-councils.
+Information about the National Endowment for the Humanities and the Notice of Funding Opportunity are available online at http://www.neh.gov/ or upon request from the National Endowment for the Humanities, Washington, DC 20506.
+Contact information for the 56 state and jurisdictional humanities councils is available on the NEH web site, http://www.neh.gov/about/state-humanities-councils.

 Examples of Funded Projects

-Fiscal Year 2020 State humanities councils offer a wide array of programming that makes the humanities accessible to general audiences.
-State council-conducted programs and grant making reflect the interests, resources, and diverse experiences of the local communities they serve.
-Council programs include competitive grants, civic education programs, book festivals, speaker’s bureaus, educator institutes, Clemente courses, films, traveling exhibitions, Chautauqua events, and programs for veterans.
+Fiscal Year 2022 State and jurisdictional humanities councils offer a wide array of programming that makes the humanities accessible to general audiences.
+Council-conducted programs and grant making reflect the interests, resources, and diverse experiences of the local communities they serve.
+Council programs include competitive grants, civic education programs, book festivals, reading and discussion programs, speakers bureaus, educator institutes, Clemente courses, films, traveling exhibitions, and programs for veterans.
 They also help extend the reach of NEH-funded projects, and ensure NEH remains connected to local and regional communities.
-Through council initiatives and grant-making, state councils enrich lives through the humanities—with an emphasis on the specific needs of the communities they represent.
+Through council initiatives and grant-making, state and jurisdictional humanities councils enrich lives through the humanities—with an emphasis on the specific needs of the communities they represent.